hanwj100/odin-recipes/README.md

 # odin-recipes

-A simple recipe project using HTML.
+A simple recipe project using HTML and CSS.